Our Staff

 Senior Management

 Paula Schriefer (pschriefer@springinstitute.org) joined Spring Institute for Intercultural Learning as President & CEO on October 20, 2014.
-She is responsible for Spring Institute’s overall financial health, strategic direction, and programmatic success to achieve the organization’s mission of empowering individuals and organizations to succeed across languages and cultures.
+She is responsible for Spring Institute’s overall financial health, strategic direction, and programmatic success to achieve the organization’s mission to build a thriving intercultural community through learning, language access, and advocacy.

 Paula came to Spring Institute from the State Department’s Bureau of International Organization Affairs, where she was a Deputy Assistant Secretary of State for Human Rights and Humanitarian Affairs.
 Prior to that, Paula was Vice President for Global Programs at Freedom House, where she oversaw Freedom House’s global activities on freedom of expression, internet freedom, religious freedom, and advocacy efforts at the United Nations.
 From 2006-2011, she was Director of Advocacy for Freedom House, overseeing all of its outreach and communications activities, including foreign policy advocacy, press relations, and coordination with international organizations.